jonasw234/yt-music/README.md

 Should be seen as an inspiration and adopted for your needs/favorite music channels.

 ## Python version
 The Python version is currently in beta, but will be the one I update in the future.
 It’s not tested extensively yet though, so there might be more bugs than in the Bash version.
+It needs [`mp3gain`](https://mp3gain.sourceforge.net/download.php) installed in your PATH.